forestgrape/coronavirus/4_immunological/concepts_of_immunology.md

 > Most antigens are foreign substances.
 Antigens first were observed against such foreign substances, this may have inspired the name: Not belonging to the gene pool of the life form.

-#### Feature Recognition Policy
-* Default Allow = Allow unless Denied: Target everything *with* a specific feature and allow everything else.
-* Default Deny = Deny unless Allowed: Allow only items *with* a specific feature = Target all other items (*without* the specific feature)

-> Default allow is also called blacklist (blacklist = items to block) and default deny whitelist (whitelist = items to allow).

 <!--